What does the MOL say about workplace

 The quick way to report a workplace hazard

 A broken floor tile can be a slip, trip and fall hazard.
 The adhesive used to repair the broken floor tile could give you headache.
 Frustrating?
 Absolutely.
 But reporting these workplace hazards is not only common sense, it’s a duty under the Occupational Health and Safety Act.
 In turn, the school board and the principal are literally duty bound to investigate and deal with your concern.
 The action of making the report can be simple and quick.
 When you spot a workplace hazard, take the time to report it.
-If you can’t find the right form don’t let that stop you.
-Make your own report.
+Your board may have a health and safety hazard reporting form or online report, but even if you can’t find the form, make your own report.
 Here’s how:

 - Name the report At the top of a piece of paper or an email write, “Health and safety concern.”
 Add the date and don’t forget to sign it.
 If you don’t feel comfortable making the report yourself, then ask your steward to help you.